AlzAntibodies

 Species

 Alz-50-immunoreactive neurons were found in the cortices and hippocampi of western lowland gorillas ranging from 22 to 55 years of age (Perez et al., 2013).
 As mentioned above, Alz-50 was shown to react with biochemically isolated bovine tau (Ksiezak-Reding et al., 1988; Ksiezak-Reding et al., 1990).
 The antibody was also reported to recognize tau from sheep brain on western blots and to stain somatostatin-positive medium aspiny neurons in the striatum; however, the reported cross-reactivity of Alz-50 with fragments of the somatostatin precursor protein (see below) confounds the interpretation of this finding (Nelson et al., 1993).
 Alz-50 was reported to be “weakly reactive” with samples from normal rat and mouse brains on western blots (Ksiezak-Reding et al., 1990).
-Alz-50-immunoreactive neurons were observed in the brains of mice expressing human APP (Higgins et al., 1994; Higgins et al., 1995) or murine Psen1 (Tanemura et al., 2006) with AD-linked mutations—animals that express endogenous mouse tau—as well as transgenic mice expressing human tau with the P301L mutation linked to frontotemporal dementia (Kopeikina et al., 2013).
+Alz-50-immunoreactive neurons were observed in the brains of mice expressing human APP (Higgins et al., 1994; Higgins et al., 1995) or murine Psen1 (Tanemura et al., 2006) with AD-linked mutations—animals that express endogenous mouse tau—as well as transgenic mice expressing human tau with the P301L mutation linked to frontotemporal dementia (Kopeikina et al., 2013; Oh et al., 2010).

 Cross-reactivity